-Water can hardly penetrate into polymer crystalline region, and thus higher crystallinity can retard drug release.
-However, based on Figures 10 and 11, drug release does not slow down as the crystallinity increases.
-This is because drug release and polymer degradation left behind a porous structure.
-The pores accelerate water diffusion and hydrolytic degradation, even if the crystallinity increases.
-The effect of higher crystallinity to slow down degradation and drug release is, therefore, canceled out and does not dominate during the drug release process.
-In addition, drug release profiles are expected to be a function of matrix shape, since matrix geometry determines water diffusion paths, and, therefore, polymer degradation and crystallization behaviors.
-Combined effects of laser treatment and matrix shape require further studies.
+Water can hardly penetrate into polymer crystalline region, and thus higher crystallinity is expected to retard drug release.
+However, based on Figures 11 and 12, drug release does not slow down with increasing crystallinity.
+This is because drug release and polymer degradation left behind a porous structure, which accelerates water diffusion and hydrolytic degradation, even if the crystallinity increases.
+The effect of higher crystallinity to slow down degradation and drug release is therefore canceled out and does not dominate during the drug release process.